davadazaita/davadazaita/README.md

-### The Daua Forces are a defense force composed essentially of the ground guard, coast guard, and space guard.
+### The Daua Forces are a defense force composed essentially of the ground guard, maritime guard, and space guard.

 ---